 - Red Onion: replace with shallots if you like, or a few chopped scallions

 - Capers: if you don’t have capers, you could add some Kalamata olives instead to give you that salty, briny flavor.
 Or, leave them out and perhaps add some salty feta cheese on top.

 - Salad Greens: baby spinach, baby kale, or arugula would also be lovely with this chickpea salad.

 Can I use canned tuna for this recipe?

 Yes, of course!
 I am a bit of a tuna snob in that the minute I tasted the delicious tuna fillets packed in jars that I found on the shelves of my local Whole Foods, I was hooked.
-I love them in dishes like my Classic Nicoise Salad.
+I love them in dishes like my Classic Nicoise Salad and my Tuna Pesto Pasta.
 But regular canned tuna will work just fine—just keep in mind that you can really taste the tuna in this recipe, so you want to pick something that you like.
 I recommend oil-packed because oil helps seal in the flavor of the tuna better than water.

 How long will this chickpea tuna salad last?